quasiyoke/vk_relations/README.md

 # VK Relations

-VK Relations is Python app to monitor people's relations at Vkontakte social network.
+VK Relations is a Python app to monitor people's relations at Vkontakte social network.
 It uses MySQL to store data.

 ## Installation
 1. Install MySQL locally.